linagora/linshare/documentation/EN/upgrade/linshare-upgrade-from-v2.1-to-v2.2.md

 </a>

-First you need to stop Apache service and tomcat service:
+First you need to stop Apache service and Tomcat service:

 ```
 $ systemctl apache2 stop